This Ukrainian pierogi dough recipe is good for any pierogi filling. The mixture is elastic, easy to work with, and wonderful for freezing

 - 1 cup (250ml) boiling water

-Beat eggs with oil, sugar, and salt
+1. Beat together eggs, oil, sugar, and salt.

 FAQ